hiviah/https-everywhere-checker/README.md

 it could work if the symlinks were replaced by regular files with identical names, but haven't tried.

+### Threading bugs and workarounds

+There are some race conditions with Python threads and OpenSSL/GnuTLS that cause about due to SIGPIPE or SIGSEGV.
+While libcurl code seems to have implemented the necessary callbacks, there's a bug somewhere :-)

+Workaround: set `fetch_in_subprocess` under `http` section in config to true when using multiple threads for fetching.

+You might have to set PYTHONPATH if working dir is different from code dir with python scripts.

+If underlying SSL library is NSS, threading looks fine.

 ## Transvalid certificates (transitive closure of root and intermediate certs)

 The `platform_certs/FF_transvalid.tar.bz2` attempts to simulate common browser